manhtdxxx/streaming-elt-project/README.md

 The source data comes from the [NYC Taxi & Limousine Commission (TLC) Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page), provided as Parquet files.

 Key components include:
-- `Ingestion:` A Python producer reads the Parquet data line-by-line and streams it to a **Kafka** topic to simulate real-time data flow.
+- `Ingestion`: A Python producer reads the Parquet data line-by-line and streams it to a **Kafka** topic to simulate real-time data flow.
-- `Loading:` **Spark Structured Streaming** consumes data from Kafka, applies lightweight processing, and loads it into a **DWH**.
+- `Loading`: **Spark Structured Streaming** consumes data from Kafka, applies lightweight processing, and loads it into a **DWH**.
-- `Transformation:` **dbt** is used to transform and model the raw data across multiple layers: raw → staging → intermediate → mart.
+- `Transformation`: **dbt** is used to transform and model the raw data across multiple layers: raw → staging → intermediate → mart.
-- `Orchestration:` **Airflow** manages and schedules the entire transformation workflow to ensure reliability and automation.
+- `Orchestration`: **Airflow** manages and schedules the entire transformation workflow to ensure reliability and automation.

 ---